GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Introduction

 On the other hand, the oceanographic community faces distinct challenges in developing similar AI-driven forecasting systems.
 The ocean environment is inherently more complex due to factors like continental boundaries, islands, complex boundary conditions, varying water mass properties, and intricate ocean-atmosphere interactions.
 These complexities make it significantly more difficult to create data-driven models that can accurately capture the spatial-temporal dynamics of the global ocean.
 Additionally, the state of AI-based ocean forecasting remains nascent, with limited models achieving the high-resolution forecasts necessary for operational use, typically at $1/4^{\circ}$ or finer, further exacerbates the computational demands, making the training and deployment of deep learning models particularly challenging.

 Addressing these challenges, Mercator Ocean International (MOI) has developed a novel neural network-based forecasting system, GLONET, which represents a significant advancement in the field of ocean forecasting.
-GLONET is trained on the $1/12^{\circ}$ daily mean outputs of the global Mercator Ocean physical reanalysis GLORYS12 \cite{jean2021copernicus} and is designed to operate at a horizontal resolution of $1/4^{\circ}$ while inheriting fine-scale dynamics of GLORYS12, enabling it to resolve mesoscale oceanic features with unprecedented accuracy.
-Leveraging a hierarchical transformer-based backbone, GLONET incorporates physics-based principles through neural operators and networks to dynamically capture local-global interactions within a unified, scalable framework, mitigating the complexities introduced by continental boundaries, and ensuring high small-scale accuracy and efficient dynamics over short forecast intervals.
+GLONET is trained on the $1/12^{\circ}$ daily mean outputs of the global Mercator Ocean physical reanalysis GLORYS12 \cite{jean2021copernicus} and is designed to operate at a horizontal resolution of $1/4^{\circ}$ while inheriting the fine-scale dynamics of GLORYS12, enabling it to resolve mesoscale oceanic features with unprecedented accuracy.
+Specifically developed for short-term forecasting up to 10 days, in alignment with operational oceanography protocols, GLONET leverages a hierarchical transformer-based backbone.
+It incorporates physics-based principles through neural operators and networks to dynamically capture local-global interactions within a unified, scalable framework, mitigating the complexities introduced by continental boundaries and ensuring high small-scale accuracy and efficient dynamics over short forecast intervals.

 To ensure the operational viability of GLONET, MOI has established robust pre-operational pipelines that facilitate its integration into existing forecasting workflows.
 Additionally, GLONET undergoes rigorous validation using the Class-4 framework \cite{ryan2015godae,hernandez2009validation,divakaran2015godae,lellouche2013evaluation}, a stringent evaluation protocol that assesses forecast accuracy against leading operational GOFSs.
 In addition to traditional metrics, GLONET also undergoes a unique NN-specific evaluation criterion, proposed in this paper, to meet the high standards required for operational deployment.
 In addition, using the aforementioned validation frameworks, GLONET is benchmarked against the current global Mercator Ocean analysis and forecasting $1/12^{\circ}$ high-resolution physical system GLO12 \cite{lellouche2023}, and Xihe, one of the first neural global ocean forecasting system \cite{wang2024xihe} trained from the same ocean reanalysis GLORYS12.